-Contribute in open source projects is one of the coolest things in development area.
+Contribute to open-source projects is one of the coolest things in the development area.
 I also remember, that some years ago, the topic of one edition of FEMUG was exactly this: the contribution in open source projects.

-As you get used to contribute, the process becomes automatic.
-But for a person who is going to contribute for the first time, some parts could be confusing.
+As you get used to contributing, the process starts to be simple.
+But for a person who will contribute for the first time, some parts could be confusing.

 A simple step by step could be something like that: